Review – Wild swimming at Pool Bridge Farm, York

 Wild swimming with kids

 Now we’ve checked out – and fallen in love with – Pool Bridge Farm for ourselves, we can’t wait to take our children along.
 They’re all good swimmers and chuck themselves enthusiastically into the North Sea at any time of year, so we’re not worried that they’ll moan about the temperature or struggle in the water.
 It won’t be for all families though – it’s a pared-down, off-grid, lifeguard-free experience.
-While there’s no need to worry about river currents, there’s no doubt that stronger swimmers will enjoy it most (and it’ll be more fun for the parents too).
+While there’s no need to worry about river currents or water quality there’s no doubt that stronger swimmers will enjoy it most (and it’ll be more fun for the parents too).
 You’re the best judge of what’s right and safe for your children, but you’ll find our pick of the best swimming schools in York here, and our pick of the best places to swim, paddle and splash about near York here.
-Non-swimming tickets are available, so non-swimmers can still enjoy the magical surroundings of Pool Bridge.
+Non-swimming tickets are available, so you don’t have to dip your toes in the water to enjoy the magical surroundings of Pool Bridge.

 What to take